Bronx fire's multiple victims include young children and adults

 Mensah immigrated to the Bronx from Ghana five years ago, and, according to the Times, recently graduated from boot camp with the rank of private first class.
 Authorities reportedly said he died of smoke inhalation.

-Shawntay Young was 19 years old.
+Shantay Young was 19 years old.

 Young was visiting family members on the fifth floor of the apartment building when the fire began, her father, Howard Williams, told WABC-TV.
 He said he attempted to get to his daughter but was unable to push through the smoke.